 The <ClickThrough> is a URI to the advertiser's site that the media player opens when a viewer clicks the ad.
-The clickthrough is only available in the InLine format and is used when the Linear ad unit cannot handle a clickthrough.
+The clickthrough is available in the InLine and Wrapper formats and is used when the Linear ad unit cannot handle a clickthrough.

-Player Support Required Required in Response One ClickThrough element is required if <videoclicks> in the InLine format is used.</videoclicks> Parent VideoClicks only in the InLine format Bounded 0-1 (if <videoclicks> is used)</videoclicks> Content a URI to the advertiser's site that the media player opens when a viewer clicks the ad.
-Attributes Description unique ID for the clickthrough.
+Player Support Required Required in One ClickThrough element is required if <videoclicks> in the InLine format is used.</videoclicks> Response Parent Linear in both the InLine and Wrapper format Bounded 0-1 (if <videoclicks> is used)</videoclicks> Content a URI to the advertiser's site that the media player opens when a viewer clicks the ad.
+Attributes Description id A unique ID for the clickthrough.